 - Compost supports healthy plant growth by buffering pH, increasing moisture retention, breaking up compacted clay soils, and by supplying humus to nutrient deficient soils.

-- Compost is filled with beneficial insects and microbes that aid in preventing disease and plant pathogens.
+- Compost is filled with beneficial insects and microbes that aid in preventing diseases and plant pathogens.

 - Compost can be used as a heavy mulch to aid in soil erosion and reduce weeds in lawns and gardens.

 Composting saves money.

 - The average American family spends $1500 per year on food that goes to waste!
 Once you start collecting your food scraps, you'll be surprised by how much waste you create.
 This insight could change the way you shop for food or plan your meals.
 Less wasted food means fewer wasted dollars!